edrewitz/xmACIS2Py/README.md

 Required Arguments:

 1) station (String) - The identifier of the ACIS2 station.

 2) product_type (String or Integer) - The type of product.
 'Past 7 Days' as a string or enter 7 for the same result.
  A value of 'custom' or 'Custom' will result in the user entering a custom start/stop date.

 Optional Arguments:

 1) start_date (String) - Default=None.
-Enter the start date as a string (i.e. year-month-day/2025-02-22)
+Enter the start date as a string (i.e. 01-01-2025)

 2) end_date (String) - Default=None.
-Enter the end date as a string (i.e. year-month-day/2025-02-22)
+Enter the end date as a string (i.e. 01-01-2025)

+3) show_running_mean (Boolean) - Default = True.
+When set to False, running means will be hidden

 #### plot_precipitation_summary(station, product_type)